hosama-adem/Hosama-Adem/README.md

 <br/><br/>

 **Tech With Hos** is my platform for sharing what I learn as I build.
 I create content for developers who want to go deeper into backend systems, AI engineering, and software development — not surface-level tutorials, but real engineering knowledge.
+Episodes are built from scratch: custom-designed slide decks, hand-made thumbnails, and full presenter scripts, all focused on building visual intuition for algorithms rather than just reading code.

 **What I cover:**